 - Email address

 - Affiliation details: department, institution / hospital, city, state (if relevant), country

 - Author and co-authors’ details

-- Selection of Type (abstract type) and preferred Topic & Sub-topic – select the abstract sub-topic as per the list of topics.
+- Selection of Type (abstract type) and preferred Topic.

-- Abstract text – limited to 280 words including acknowledgments; (Please note that each sub-section of your abstract is limited to a specific number of words according to your type preference).
+- Abstract text – Limited to 280 words including acknowledgments.
 We recommend using word-processing software (for example, Word) for editing your abstract and counting the number of words.
 Please note, word count is affected when tables are included.

 - Tables and Images – You are able to add one table/figure per abstract.
 Tables and images can only be placed in certain sub-sections of your abstract, according to your stream preference.
 The maximum file size of each graph/image is 500 KB.
 The maximum pixel size of the graph/image is 600(w) x 800(h) pixel.
 You may upload graphs and images in JPEG, GIF, or PNG format.
 Please note that images/tables may be resized to fit in the final material.

 - Use only standard abbreviations.
 Place special or unusual abbreviations in parentheses after the full word appears the first time.

 - Use generic names of drugs.
 Express numbers as numerals.
 The presentation must be balanced and contain no commercial promotional content.